-The Scriptural facts tell us that these were three angels sent by Yahweh.
+The Scriptural facts demonstrate these were three angels sent by Yahweh.

 The Problems with the Trinitarian Claim(s)

-The account says three men appeared to Abraham.
+The account says three men (enosh) appeared to Abraham.
 It then informs us that two of these three men go down to Sodom.
-When these two men reach Lot's residence, the account explicitly identifies them as angels (19:1).
+When these two men reach Lot's residence, the account explicitly identifies these "men" as angels/messengers (19:1).
 The three persons/hypostases of Trinitarian doctrine are not angels.
-It is therefore quite impossible to claim these three men visiting Abraham are the three persons of Trinitarian doctrine.
+It is therefore quite impossible to claim these three men visiting Abraham are the three persons of Trinity doctrine.
 Moreover, this claim has absurd implications.
-It would also mean the Holy Spirit ate beef prepared by Abraham and Sarah, and they had indeed seen God when Scripture declares no one ever has seen, or can see, the invisible God (see 1 Timothy 6:16).
+It would also mean the 3rd person of the Trinity, the Holy Spirit, ate beef prepared by Abraham and Sarah, and they had indeed seen God when Scripture declares no one ever has seen, or can see, the invisible God (see 1 Timothy 6:16).

 2. Eisegsis: Wishful Musings

 To declare these three men represent a typology of the Trinity is simply a fabrication originating out of the wishful musings of a Trinitarian mind.
-In some Trinitarian minds, any group of three must somehow be a representation of the Trinity and since there are three men in this account, [some] Trinitarians simply imagine that the three hypostases of their doctrine is somehow being portrayed in this account.
-They are simply resorting to the faulty practice of eisegesis and foisting their traditions upon the text.
+In some Trinitarian minds, any time you can count "1,2,3" you get to imagine that you have a representation of the Trinity and since there are three men in this account, [some] Trinitarians simply imagine that the three hypostases of their doctrine are somehow being portrayed in this account.
+They are simply resorting to the faulty practice of eisegesis and foisting their traditions and imaginations upon the text.